MicrosoftDocs/learn/learn-pr/advocates/top-5-security-items-to-consider/includes/2-azure-security-center.md

 1. Select **Environment settings** from the left-hand menu.

-1. Next, select the ellipses next to your the subscription for which you want to downgrade, then select **Edit settings**.
+1. Next, select the ellipses next to the subscription for which you want to downgrade, then select **Edit settings**.

 1. A new page will appear that looks like the image below.
 Toggle the **Defender CSPM** plan to **Off**.